jlelong-onepoint/google-builds-gitlab/README.md

 - Add error when a hook is received on a projet without configuration
 - Allow to have project from multiple gitlab (avoid project_id clash)
 - Add a secret token from gitlab
+- Add autorization on bucket to allow project owner to view bucket